yes333/CalcDist/README.md

 # CalcDist

-CalcDist is a Python script for calculating distances between geographical locations which are stored in the file named 'places.csv'.
+CalcDist is a Python script for calculating distances between selected geographical locations which are stored in the file named 'places.csv'.

 ## Installation